 As with any other law enforcement career, being a Wildlife Officer can be dangerous.
 Wardens patrol alone, often in remote locations with minimal backup.
 Wardens receive specialized training in the Fish and Wildlife Academy which prepares them for these activities.
 Training alone is not enough and must be combined with common sense and good people skills to achieve rapport with the community and accomplish the job safely.

 During the Academy, running is the primary form of aerobic workout.
 Set a goal for yourself in preparation for this portion of the Academy.
-Start out slowly until you build to a minimum of two to three miles in 20-27 minutes.
+Start out slowly and build up to running three miles in 20-27 minutes.
 That averages out to roughly a nine to ten minute mile.
 To prepare for upper body strength challenges, follow an exercise program involving push-ups, pull-ups, and free weights for the chest and shoulder area.
-These preparations will enhance your performance at the Academy and help build your confidence in your ability to be a Game Warden
+These preparations will enhance your performance at the Academy and help build your confidence in your ability to be a Game Warden.

 The CDFW attempts to be supportive of family life and the concerns of new parents.
 The CDFW allows a six-week maternity leave plan for the female parent.
 Benefit options include Non-Industrial Disability Insurance (NDI).
 Employees in the annual leave program can receive NDI payments at 50 percent of their gross salary or supplement it with leave credits to obtain up to 100 percent income replacement.